Suor/battle-brothers-mods/autopilot/README.md

 - use custom active skills from Heroic Scenario Pack
 - beat the barbarian drum from North Expansion
 - unleash companions and tame from AC (Accessory Companions)
+- some skills from Fantasy Brothers
+- many sorts of necromancers will do their thing

 Other additions: